 Problem solving courses

-We provide problem-solving courses free-of-charge for students in years 10-13.
+We run problem solving courses, free of charge, for students in years 10-13.

 A series of after-school problems classes intended for students in years 10 and 11 is being offered by Eve Pound at the School of Mathematics and Statistics.